Procurement and commercial contracts

 Journey mapping

 I led sprints with cross-functional team members to map users’ end to end workflows and define their steps, tasks, and goals.
-I used these trackers to grade the health of users’ journeys, direct the product team’s prioritization efforts, and identify automation opportunities.
+I used these trackers to grade the health of users’ journeys, direct the product team’s prioritization efforts, and identify AI opportunities.

 Archetypes